Cadogan Energy Solutions Plc - Consolidated report on payments to governments

 Payment types disclosed at project level

-"Project" is defined as "operational activities governed by a single contract, license, lease, concession or similar legal agreements and form the basis for payment liabilities with a government".
+"Project" is defined as "operational activities governed by a single contract, license, lease, concession or similar legal agreement, and forms the basis for payment liabilities with a government".
 Where multiple such agreements are substantially interconnected, this was considered a project for the purpose of this report.

 The payments are presented on a cash basis, net of any interest and penalties on late tax payments or on underpaid tax.